-One of the best metrics to understand the current trends in gaming are the Twitch charts.
+One of the best metrics to understand the current trends in gaming are the Twitch Streaming Charts.
 So many things can be learned from simple bar graphs showing where most viewers are in a given month — as long as you know where to look.

 With Ninja officially moved over to Mixer, he has naturally dropped off the Twitch charts.
 While the popular Fortnite player had fallen from his consistent position at the top of the charts before he moved, not having his name appear on the list still doesn’t feel right.